 - The lack of center knurling makes this a good choice for Olympic lifts where the bar is rubbing against the skin.
 Center knurling can cause irritation after repeated use during these lifts.

-- A tensile strength of 200,000 pounds means this bar can withstand even the heaviest of weight without bending or breaking.
+- A tensile strength of 200,000 PSI on the stainless steel version (190,000 PSI on the others) means this bar can withstand even the heaviest of weight without bending or breaking.

 The Rogue Ohio Bar is 28mm in diameter, has a sleeve length of 16.4 inches, and features two knurling marks for optimal hand placement.
 It's made of stainless steel, and comes with a lifetime warranty.